Connect with others who understand.

 How Cells Transform Into Cancer

 Normal cells divide in a regular, ordered fashion, creating new cells that are exact copies to replace old ones.
 Certain genes are responsible for telling cells when to divide and when to stop.
-Other genes and proteins search for problems in DNA and fix them when DNA is not copied correctly.
-If a problem is found that cannot be fixed, the cell will self-destruct.
+Other genes and proteins search for errors in DNA and fix them when DNA is not copied correctly.
+If an error is found that cannot be fixed, the cell will self-destruct.

 Risk Factors for Lung Cancer

-It is important to note that while science is good at finding correlations — or apparent relationships — between factors and disease, correlation does not prove the factor causes the disease.
+It’s important to understand that although science can find links between factors and diseases, those links don’t always mean that one factor directly causes the disease.
 Many risk factors for lung cancer have been identified and are being studied for their role in the development of the disease.

 Age